Skip to main content

 As the grain size increases, the rings within the diffraction pattern break up into discontinuous rings containing discrete reflections.
 If there is any texture (preferred orientation) within the specimen, arcs may be seen instead of complete rings.

-This page titled 34.5: Using Polycrystalline Materials in the TEM is shared under a CC BY-NC-SA 2.0 license and was authored, remixed, and/or curated by Dissemination of IT for the Promotion of Materials Science (DoITPoMS) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 34.5: Using Polycrystalline Materials in the TEM is shared under a CC BY-NC-SA 2.0 license and was authored, remixed, and/or curated by Dissemination of IT for the Promotion of Materials Science (DoITPoMS) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?